 After a two-year physical hiatus, the London Coffee Festival returned in earnest at the end of September, bringing the great and good of the coffee industry back together once more.

-As ever, spending a day at the festival offered a powerful insight into what’s happening on the UK coffee scene, and where trends might be headed next.
+As ever, spending a day at the festival offered a powerful insight into what’s happening on the UK coffee scene, and where consumer trends in the food and beverage industry might be headed next.

 Here are five key coffee trends we identified: